scmorrison/JS-Minify/README.md

 You can obtain the latest source code and submit bug reports on the github repository for this module:
 [https://github.com/scmorrison/JS-Minify](https://github.com/scmorrison/JS-Minify).

+# Gotchas

+* *bug*: There module [issue](https://github.com/scmorrison/JS-Minify/issues/1) treats opening '/' on the regex is actually a division, because the previous word "return" ends on an alphanumeric character ( basically, it thinks the regex is the beginning of " n / SOMETHING".

 # Author

 * Sam Morrison, [scmorrison](https://github.com/scmorrison/)